 To make a submission, click here.

 You are welcome to make more than one nomination or nominate multiple people.
 Making more than one nomination does not increase the chances of becoming a finalist.
 Finalist selection is based on the submission.

 You are welcome to make as many submissions as you are eligible for.
-You can check category eligibility on the website.
+You can check category criteria and eligibility on the website.
+See categories here.

 Finalists may have their headshot displayed alongside their name on screen when they are announced at the event.
 We may also use headshots to announce finalists on our social media campaign.

 Getting the recognition that you deserve by winning an award or becoming a finalist can be a real boost to your business.
 Our events also provide a great opportunity to network with like-minded companies and individuals.
 You are provided with a finalist seal and certificate that you can display on your website or in your office.
 You are also provided with a press release to help you spread the word to your network.

 The official deadline for the close of submissions can be found on the event homepage.
 If you have problems meeting this time, please contact Adrian Connell on 02 8045 2073 or by email at [email protected].